Be Part of a Science-Education Excellence Initiative

 –

-Physical Science Research Associates (Physcira) – the nation’s leading company dedicated to making physics a distinct discipline in U.S. middle schools – is committed to making physics education engaging for students and teachers alike.
-Physcira aims to strengthen America’s position as a global leader in science and technology.
+Physical Science Research Associates (Physcira) – the nation’s leading organization dedicated to establishing physics as a distinct discipline in U.S. middle schools – is committed to making physics education engaging and impactful for students and educators.
+With a mission to strengthen America’s global standing in science and technology, Physcira continues to lead innovative educational efforts.

-The Olympiad is proudly supported by leading American firms, national laboratories, and government organizations.
+The Olympiad is proudly supported by leading U.S. corporations, national laboratories, and government organizations.

 Background